Bryan De La Cruz Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Mariners pitching staff ranks eighth in MLB.

-- The Mariners' 4.02 team ERA ranks 11th among all league pitching staffs.
+- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.99).

-- Mariners pitchers combine to surrender 61 home runs (0.9 per game), the first-fewest in baseball.
+- Mariners pitchers combine to allow 62 home runs (0.9 per game), the first-fewest in the league.

-- The righty last appeared on Wednesday against the San Diego Padres, when he went 3 2/3 innings, allowing five earned runs while giving up 11 hits.
+- The right-hander last appeared on Saturday against the Los Angeles Angels, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.